 - Drooping of one or both eyelids

 - Increased tearing

 The health care provider will do a physical exam to determine the cause.

 Other tests may be done to check for diseases or illnesses that may be causing ptosis.

-- If vision is not affected, surgery can wait until age 3 to 4 when the child's eye has grown bigger.
+- If vision is not affected, surgery can wait until age 3 to 4 when the child has grown a little bigger.

 - In severe cases, surgery is needed right away to prevent "lazy eye" (amblyopia).